The Bible’s Answer

 Then Pharisees and scribes came to Jesus from Jerusalem and said, “Why do your disciples break the tradition of the elders?
 For they do not wash their hands when they eat.”
 He answered them, “And why do you break the commandment of God for the sake of your tradition?
 For God commanded, ‘Honour your father and your mother,’ and, ‘Whoever reviles father or mother must surely die.’
 But you say, ‘If anyone tells his father or his mother, “What you would have gained from me is given to God,” he need not honour his father.’
 So for the sake of your tradition you have made void the word of God.
 You hypocrites!
 Well did Isaiah prophesy of you, when he said: “‘This people honours me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.

 Jesus rebuked the Pharisees, because they took one of God’s commands, to give God offerings, and twisted it so that they no longer had to provide for their parents, at the expense of the command to “Honour your father and your mother”.
-The Governing Body of the Watchtower’s Witnesses have done the same thing but even worse.
+The Governing Body of the Jehovah’s Witnesses have done the same thing but even worse.
 They took a circumstantial command of the apostles, to abstain from blood, and twisted it into “abstain from any blood-related medical treatment always”, at the expense of the command “You shall love your neighbour as yourself” (Matthew 22:39–40).
-As a result of this, thousands of Watchtower’s Witnesses have died.5 Here is another relevant Bible passage:
+As a result of this, thousands of Jehovah’s Witnesses have died.5 Here is another relevant Bible passage:

 And a man was there with a withered hand.
 And they asked him, “Is it lawful to heal on the Sabbath?”—so that they might accuse him.
 He said to them, “Which one of you who has a sheep, if it falls into a pit on the Sabbath, will not take hold of it and lift it out?
 Of how much more value is a man than a sheep!
 So it is lawful to do good on the Sabbath.
 Then he said to the man, “Stretch out your hand.”
 And the man stretched it out, and it was restored, healthy like the other.
 But the Pharisees went out and conspired against him, how to destroy him.
 (Matthew 12:10–14)

 Jesus asked the rhetorical question of whether the Pharisees would rescue their sheep from a pit on the Sabbath, to highlight that “it is lawful to do good on the Sabbath”, even though their traditions had made the Sabbath a burden by not even allowing a person to be healed on that day.
-Watchtower’s Witnesses need to ask themselves the same kind of question.
+Jehovah’s Witnesses need to ask themselves the same kind of question.
 If their son/daughter (or other family member) is dying, and medical experts tell them the only way they can be saved is via blood transfusion, which is more valuable: the life of their precious child, or their manmade tradition, which has turned the apostle’s circumstantial command into a burden that kills, rather than saves lives?

 Acts 15:28–29 does not prohibit blood transfusions.
 The passage in Acts 15:28–29 was a letter written to Gentile Christians in Antioch, Syria, and Cilicia, which instructed them to abstain from food that was strangled or sacrificed to idols, drinking blood/eating meat with blood in it, and sexual immorality.
 This was to preserve Christian unity amongst the Jewish and Gentile believers.
 Christians are free to eat all food, however, not if this causes a fellow brother or sister to stumble.
 The Watch Tower Society has twisted the circumstantial command of abstaining from blood into a command to refuse blood transfusions, which has resulted in the deaths of thousands.

 Redemption of Humanity formally rebukes the Watch Tower Society for their false doctrine which has led to the deaths of many.
-We call for the Governing Body to abandon its anti-Christian doctrine and to follow the clear teachings of the Bible instead, and for all Watchtower’s Witnesses to do the same.
+We call for the Governing Body to abandon its anti-Christian doctrine and to follow the clear teachings of the Bible instead, and for all Jehovah’s Witnesses to do the same.
 God’s righteous wrath burns not only against false doctrines, but also those who teach and uphold them—especially when they cause the death of humans (Romans 1:18).
 Yet God is compassionate, and willing to forgive everyone who repents of their sins, and accepts Jesus as their Saviour and God (John 20:28; Titus 2:13–14), even those who, under the influence of false doctrines, had in the past refused to give their loved ones necessary health treatments (2 Corinthians 7:10; 1 John 1:9).

 To learn about the the good news of salvation (gospel) concerning our Lord Jesus Christ, please read the below article.